 A simple way to boost the perceived quality of your content is to back up claims using information from trusted sources.
 Not only does it show that you did your homework and that you can be trusted, but it gives extra information that allows readers to better understand the concepts you’re presenting.

-For example, let’s say you blog in the financial industry.
+For example, let’s say your blog is in the financial industry.
 You could say this:

-Most people in America don’t have an adequate emergency savings.
+Most people in America don’t have adequate emergency savings.

 Or you could say this:

 According to Forbes, 56 percent of Americans have less than $1000 in savings.

 Although both statements allow readers to come to the same conclusions, notice how the second example delivers a greater perceived value.
 It teaches readers something concrete.
 They can trust the information, and they can do something with it.